jun-xiao-mainlinestem/2026base/readme.md

 # RGB BOTS template

-This project provides a lightweight C++ template for VEX V5 robotics competition, featuring a modular architecture, a library for autonomous driving control and convenient ways to test and iterate autons.
+This project provides a lightweight C++ template for VEX V5 robotics competition, featuring a modular architecture, a library for autonomous driving control and companion web applications for robot remote control via typed or voice commands.

 ## Target Audience

 This library is designed specifically for **middle school robotics teams** who are getting started with VEX V5 c++ programming and do not have odometry (tracking wheel) setups.
-Unlike advanced high school teams who use sophisticated libraries like [JAR-Template](https://github.com/JacksonAreaRobotics/JAR-Template) and [LemLib](https://github.com/LemLib/LemLib) that provide advanced features such as path following, pure pursuit, and complex autonomous routines, this template focuses on simplicity and ease of use.
+Unlike advanced high school teams who use sophisticated libraries like [JAR-Template](https://github.com/JacksonAreaRobotics/JAR-Template) and [LemLib](https://github.com/LemLib/LemLib) that provide advanced features such as path following and pure pursuit, this template focuses on simplicity and ease of use.

-It provides essential driving controls, basic autonomous code structure, and straightforward configuration that allows teams to quickly get their robot operational without the complexity of advanced positioning systems.
-The built-in test mode enables rapid auton development and iteration, allowing teams to test all of their auton routines during driver control without having to re-download the program or use the field switch.
-The template includes sample code for 2025-26 Push Back game, demonstrating practical applications of the library's features.
-Finally, the companion web applications for robot remote control via typed or voice commands add a new, fun and interactive dimension to controlling a VEX robot.
+It provides essential driving controls, simple autonomous code structure, and straightforward configuration that allows teams to quickly get their robot operational without the complexity of advanced positioning systems.
+The built-in test mode allows teams to test all of their auton routines during driver control without having to re-download the program or use the field switch.
+The template provides a scaffold with sample code for the 2025-26 Push Back game, allowing teams to quickly extend and adapt the core functionality to their specific needs.
+Finally, the companion web applications for robot remote control via typed or voice commands add a new, fun, and interactive dimension to controlling a VEX robot.

 ## Installation
 *   **Prerequisites:** Before you begin, make sure: